Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

 > If another ‘Darquess’ monster leaves the field: You can add this banished card to your hand, and if you do, take 700 damage.

-Vyktica is slightly different, instead being able to Tribute an opponent’s monster, but can only banish itself from the field to banish another monster (without negating), and only recovers when an ace monster leaves the field.
+Vyktica is slightly different, instead being able to Tribute an opponent’s monster, but can only banish itself from the field to banish another monster (without negating), and only retrieves itself when an ace monster leaves the field.

 <table>
   <tr>